litprog/litprog/lit_v3/120_sudoku.md

 # def: assign
 # dep: eliminate
 def assign(grid: Grid, s: Square, d: Digit) -> MaybeGrid:
-    """Eliminate all the other grid (except d) from grid[s] and propagate.
+    """Eliminate all the other values (except d) from grid[s] and propagate.

     if a contradiction is detected, return None
     """